Employee rights under the Equal Pay Act

 • School boards

 Under the new pay equity laws, employees will be automatically covered by a claim if they are doing the same or similar work, even if they are not a union member.
-Exceptions to this are if they:

 • opt out of the claim by giving written notice.

-What does it mean to be automatically covered by the claim?
+What it means to be automatically covered

-Being covered by a claim means that:
+Being automatically covered by a claim means that:

 • you will be able to vote on any proposed settlement and keep informed of the process for voting